JohnnyFee/CopyAsMarkdown/README.md

 html-to-markdown
 ================

-This is a Chrome Extension used to copy html form html pages and then paste markdown into text editor.
+This is a Chrome Extension used to copy the element in current page as markdown format.

+##Usage

+You can select some element with html format in the current page and then click the extension icon, the relative text with markdown format will be written into the clipboard.
+You can paste is to your article or anywhere else you like.
+When you select nothing in the page, the page's link will be written to the cliboard, the content is like this: `[window.title](location.href)`.

+Except clicking the extension icon, there is another easy way to do the same action with a shortcut: **Command+Shift+C** on Mac or **Ctrl+Shift+C** on Other OS.
+When the default command conflit with yours, you can change it in the Chrome's tab `chrome://extensions/`.

 ##Issue
 - [x] Convert html to markdown.